GovReady/govready-q/docs/source/deploy_rhel7_centos7.md

 You should now be able to log into GovReady-Q using the user created in this section.

-## Setting up an HTTPS Certificate

-The instructions above created a self-signed certificate to get the website up and running.
-To use Let's Encrypt to automatically provision a real certificate, install and run `certbot`:

-	yum install -y python-certbot-apache
-	certbot --apache -d webserver.hostname.com
-	# and follow the prompts

-Then set it to automatically renew certificates as needed:

-	# edit root's crontab
-	crontab -e

-	# insert at end:
-	30 2 * * * /usr/bin/certbot renew >> /var/log/le-renew.log

 ## Other Configuration Settings

 Set up email by adding to `local/environment.json`: